akshayyelne/My-Learning-and-Resources/README.md

 ## Hello there! 👋

 I'm Akshay Yelne, passionate about building AI systems.
-This repository is my collection of my learning and resources to help you design, control, and optimize LLM behavior effectively.
+This repository is my collection of my learning and resources to help you build your AI journey

 Feel free to connect with me on social media to discuss further